BiliJun/Easy_Tools_ReaxFF_Analyzer/README.md

 # Easy_Tools_ReaxFF_Analyzer

 # This is an easy tool for freshman to analyze the ReaxFF MD data.
-# If any unconvinionce when produce your data, please inform the author E-mail
+# If any inconvenience when produce your data, please make comments.
-# zhouwj2019@163.com

 Function: